DipeanDas/IIITV_CourseMaterials/README.md

 ## Dear Juniors,

-Welcome to a treasure trove of knowledge and guidance crafted just for you! 🎓

 This repository is my humble attempt to ease up your academic journey in IIITV.
-It contains resources from the very first semester to the seventh – **exam questions, course materials, assignments, lab reports, and more.** Think of it as a legacy passed on from a senior who’s walked this road and deeply cares about your growth and success.
-This repository is a combined result of the efforts from students of Batch 20, 21, 22 and 23 and is getting updated with newer resources being added everyday.
+It contains resources from the very first semester to the seventh – **exam questions, course materials, assignments, lab reports, and more.** This repository is a combined result of the efforts from students of Batch 20, 21, 22 and 23 and is getting updated with newer resources being added everyday.

 Use this repository as a way to excel in your studies but one request to all to not copy-paste contents from the reports shared here.
 If you think you are benefitted from this course then don’t hesitate to help your juniors – because that’s how we all grow stronger together. 💪